ncatlab/nlab-content/pages/747.md

 ## Closed monoidal structure {#MonoidalStructure}

-If the underlying site has finite [[product]]s, then both the injective and the projective, the global and the local model structure on simplicial presheaves becomes a [[monoidal model category]] with respect to the standard [[closed monoidal structure on presheaves]].
+If the underlying site has [[finite products]], then both the injective and the projective, the global and the local model structure on simplicial presheaves becomes a [[monoidal model category]] with respect to the standard [[closed monoidal structure on presheaves]].

 See for instance [here](http://www.math.univ-toulouse.fr/~toen/crm-2008.pdf#page=24).